shrutipangare/AI-Powered_TaxPlatform/README.md

 ## Decisions worth explaining

-- **Chose Flask over a React SPA** to match GreenGrowth's real stack (Python/Flask/Postgres, Tailwind) instead of defaulting to the tool every other candidate reaches for.
-In production I'd wire this into the existing Flask/Postgres monolith and use the QuickBooks Intuit API for the real document/transaction sync instead of fabricated extraction.
-- **Visual design deliberately avoids the default "AI SaaS" look** (indigo/purple gradients, glassy cards).
-It uses a warm paper background, a single deep-green brand color, serif headings, and a monospace treatment for every dollar figure — meant to read like a well-kept ledger that happens to have AI running underneath it.
 - **The AI-field approval flow is a two-step confirm, not a single click** — mirroring a `confirm=False` → `confirm=True` gate pattern from a trading agent I built, where nothing with financial consequence executes